irum-shah78/Gler-Waitlist-FYAORA/README.md

 - **TypeScript** for type safety and developer experience
 - **Component Architecture** with reusable UI components
 - **Performance Optimization** with memoization and efficient rendering

----

-Built with ❤️ for the Gler platform by Fyaora Labs